-Growth Form:Shrub, subshrub; large, aromatic, highly variable, stems erect, ascending or spreading, stems and branches woody or herbaceous, green, gray or white, both greenish and whitish varieties.
+Growth Form:Shrub, subshrub; large, aromatic plants; highly variable in characteristics; stems erect or ascending or spreading; the lower stems and branches may be woody, green, gray or white, both greenish and whitish varieties exist.

 Genus Information: In North America there are 33 species and 33 accepted taxa overall for Ericameria.
 Worldwide, The Plant List includes 39 accepted species names and a further 244 of infraspecific rank for the genus.

-In the Southwestern United States: Arizona has 8 species of Ericameria, California has 22 species, Nevada has 15 species, New Mexico has 4 species, Texas has 2 species, Utah has 13 species.
+In the Southwestern United States: Arizona has 9 species of Ericameria, California has 22 species, Nevada has 15 species, New Mexico has 4 species, Texas has 2 species, Utah has 13 species.
 Hybrids exist.
 All data is approximate and subject to taxonomic changes.

-There are 24 sub-species and 22 varieties in Ericameria nauseosa.
+There are 2 sub-species in Ericameria nauseosa;

 Rubber Rabbitbrush is a bright yellow late summer, fall bloomer that grows well in arid environments.
-Because of its low water requirements and compatibility with heavy alkaline soils it is often used in desert landscapes to achieve a more natural look.
+Because of its low water requirements and compatibility with heavy alluvial soils it is often used in desert landscapes to achieve a more natural look.

 As a whole, the members of the genus Ericameria are generally referred to as Goldenbush, Turpentine Bush, Rabbitbrush and Rabbitbush.
 They all were formerly described as Aplopappus, Haplopappus or Chrysothamnus.